We’re here for you

 - At both Woodcroft and Fullarton, indoor fitness classes have recommenced with square metre rule

-(1.5m social distancing and government restrictions of one person to 4sqm still apply.)
+(1.5m social distancing and government restrictions of one person to 4sqm apply.)

 - The dining-room at Leisure Lea Gardens is open for breakfast, lunch and dinner – social distancing applies.

-- At Leisure Lea Gardens, bingo and trivia will return next week.
+- At Leisure Lea Gardens, bingo and trivia have returned.
 Most other activities have resumed, except for happy hours due to the size of the lounge/bar area.

 - Libraries open, maximum 2 people.